albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What is HyperNEAT?
 How does it differ from NEAT?

-Hyperneat uses CPPNs to encode neural networks and by compactly encoding connectivity patterns, HyperNEAT has been demonstrated to successfully evolve neural networks of several million connections
+Hyperneat uses CPPNs to encode neural networks and by compactly encoding connectivity patterns, HyperNEAT has been demonstrated to successfully evolve neural networks of several million connections, that enable for example robot locomotion.

 #### What’s the main idea of Compressed Network Search?